-Setting this bit to one enables the Start Condition detector interrupt.
-If there is a pending interrupt when the USISIE and the Global Interrupt Enable Flag is set to one, this will immediately be executed.
-Refer to the USISIF bit description on page Page 132 for further details.
+Setting this bit to one enables the start condition detector interrupt.
+If there is a pending interrupt when the USISIE and the global interrupt enable flag is set to one, this will immediately be executed.
+Refer to the USISIF bit description on page 126 for further details.

-Bit 6 - USIOIE: Counter Overflow Interrupt Enable
+• Bit 6 - USIOIE: Counter Overflow Interrupt Enable

-Setting this bit to one enables the Counter Overflow interrupt.
-If there is a pending interrupt when the USIOIE and the Global Interrupt Enable Flag is set to one, this will immediately be executed.
-Refer to the USIOIF bit description on page Page 132 for further details.
+Setting this bit to one enables the counter overflow interrupt.
+If there is a pending interrupt when the USIOIE and the global interrupt enable flag is set to one, this will immediately be executed.
+Refer to the USIOIF bit description on page 126 for further details.

-Bit 5:4 - USIWM[1:0]: Wire Mode
+• Bit 5:4 - USIWM1:0: Wire Mode

-These bits set the type of wire mode to be used, as shown in Table 13-1 on page 133.

-Basically, only the function of the outputs are affected by these bits.
+These bits set the type of wire mode to be used.
+Basically only the function of the outputs are affected by these bits.
 Data and clock inputs are not affected by the mode selected and will always have the same function.
-The counter and USI Data Register can therefore be clocked externally, and data input sampled, even when outputs are disabled.
+The counter and USI data register can therefore be clocked externally, and data input sampled, even when outputs are disabled.
+The relations between USIWM1:0 and the USI operation is summarized in Table 17-1.

-Table 13-1.
-Relationship between USIWM[1:0] and USI Operation
+Table 17-1.
+Relations between USIWM1..0 and the USI Operation